AF-1/lms-dynamicplaylistcreator/README.md

 </p></details><br>

 <details><summary>»<b>What are the files in the <i>DynamicPlaylistCreator</i> folder for?
 Can I edit them?</b>«</summary><br><p>
-When you create or edit and then <i>save</i> a custom dynamic playlist, DPLC will create 2 files in the <i>DynamicPlaylistCreator</i> folder (default location in the LMS playlists folder, can be changed in the plugin settings):<br>
+When you create or edit and then <i>save</i> a custom dynamic playlist, DPLC will create 2 files in the <i>DynamicPlaylistCreator</i> folder (default location in the LMS preferences folder, can be changed in the plugin settings):<br>

 - the file with the <b>customvalues.xml</b> extension contains the (template) values you selected for this dynamic playlist.
 It allows you to edit or update your custom dynamic playlist in DPLC at a later time.<br>